denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 into circulation capable of affecting machine state changes at a distance.
 Initially, such state changes were simple: “begin transmission,” “sound error bell,” or “start new line.”
 With time, they developed into what we now know as programming languages.
-Content meant for people was being routinely intermixed with code meant to control machine devices.
-Such early remote capabilities were quickly adapted to control everything from radio stations to advertising billboards and knitting machines.[^10]
+Thereby content meant for human consumption was routinely intermixed with code meant to control machine devices.
+In other words, a text stream could "mean" one thing to a human interpreter and another to a machine one.
+Such early remote control capabilities were quickly adapted to automate everything from radio stations to advertising billboards and knitting machines.[^10]

 Hundreds of alphabet systems vying to displace Morse code were devised to speed up automated communications.
 These evolved from variable-length alphabets such as Morse and Hughes codes, to fixed-length alphabets such as Baudot and Murray codes.
-The systematicity of the signal--always the same length, always at the same time--shifted text encoding further away from natural human languages, which rely on affect and variation, and toward artificial languages, which prioritize other attributes, such as consistency and reproducibility.
+The systematicity of the signal---equal length at regular intervals---minimized the "natural" aspects of human languages, affect and variation, in favor of "artificial" aspects like consistency and reproducibility.

-The fixed-length property of Bacon’s cipher, later implemented in the 5-bit Baudot code, signaled the beginning of the modern era of serial communications.[27]
-The Baudot and Murray alphabets were designed with automation in mind.[28]
-Both did away with the “end of character” signal that separated letters in Morse code.
+The fixed-length property of Bacon’s cipher, later implemented in the 5-bit Baudot code, signaled the beginning of the modern era of serial communications.[^11] The Baudot and Murray alphabets were designed with automation in mind.[^12] Both did away with the “end of character” signal that separated letters in Morse code.
 Signal units were to be divided into letters by count, with every five codes representing a single character.
 Temporal synchronization was therefore unnecessary, given the receiver’s ability to read the message from the beginning.
-A character was simply a unit of space divisible by 5.
+A character was simply a unit of space divisible by five.

-In addition, the Murray code was more compact than Morse code and especially more economical than Hughes code, which, in the extreme, used up to fifty-four measures of silence to send a signal representing double quotes.[29]
-The signal for “zero” in Morse code occupied twenty-two measures.
-By contrast, all Baudot and Murray characters were a mere five units in length, with the maximum of ten used to switch the receiving device into “figure” or “capital letter” states, for the total of ten units (Fig 4.2).[30]
+In addition, the Murray code was more compact than Morse code and especially more economical than Hughes code, which, in the extreme, used up to fifty-four measures of silence to send a signal representing double quotes.[^13] The signal for “zero” in Morse code occupied twenty-two measures.
+By contrast, all Baudot and Murray characters were a mere five units in length, with the maximum of ten used to switch the receiving device into “figure” or “capital letter” states, for the total of ten units [Fig 2].[^14]

+![Table of Alphabets including Morse, Baudot, and Murray conventions illustrates the difference between variable- and fixed-length encodings.
+Vansize, William B. “A New Page-Printing Telegraph.”
+American Institute of Electrical Engineers, Transactions of the XVIII (January 1901):
+23.](/image/figure-2.jpg)

 Fixed-length signal alphabets drove the wedge further between human and machine communication.
 Significantly, the automated printing telegraph